 Having a clear mission is critical to effective and compelling communication with your audience.
-Develop a holistic picture of what your organization cares about and is trying to accomplish.
-Share your association’s mission and articulate your short- and long-term goals to attract new members to your organization.
+Make sure you have a holistic picture of what your organization cares about and is trying to accomplish.
+Share your organization’s mission and articulate your short- and long-term goals to attract new members to your organization.

 Understanding your value

-Know the value of what you offer, and communicate it engagingly during your membership recruitment campaigns.
-Identify what your audience wants and pinpoint the ways you can meet their desires.
-Whether it’s your empowering mission, a vibrant community of like-minded individuals or industry-specific certifications and exclusive programs, broadcast the value of membership with your association.
+Know the value of what you offer, and communicate it in an engaging way during your membership recruitment campaigns.
+Whether it’s your empowering mission, a vibrant community of like-minded individuals, or industry-specific certifications and exclusive programs, be sure to broadcast the value of membership with your organization.

 Understanding your resources

 As you decide how to grow your membership, carefully evaluate your resources and capabilities.
-Determine your funding, expertise and technological capabilities and assess how you can most effectively use them going forward.
+Determine your funding, expertise, and technological capabilities, and assess how you can most effectively use them.